The UW Huskies’ passing game is broken. So, where do Jacob Eason and Co. go from here?

 He completed 11 of 31 passes for 150 yards and an interception, while being sacked twice, the rest of the way.

 So, how did this happen?
-Or, as Petersen was asked in the postgame press conference, “What needs to change to get the passing game going?”
+Or, as Petersen was asked in the postgame news conference, “What needs to change to get the passing game going?”

 “That’s a good question.
 That’s a good question,” he repeated. “(There were) dropped balls, and we’ve got to give our quarterback more answers, too.
 I know a couple times he was standing back there without answers.